telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 accumulator script, available [at GitHub](https://github.com/telefonicaid/fiware-orion/blob/master/scripts/accumulator-server.py).
-It is a very simple "dummy" application that just listens to a given URL (the example below uses localhost:1028/accumulate, but you can specify a different host and/or port) and echoes whatever it receives in the terminal window where it is executed.
+It is a very simple "dummy" application that just listens to a given URL (the example below uses localhost:1028/accumulate, but a different host and/or port can be specified) and echoes whatever it receives in the terminal window where it is executed.
 Run it using the following
 command: